Language Varieties of Italy: Technology Challenges and Opportunities: The Default Machine-centric Approach

-For each corpus, native speakers of the included varieties were asked to label a random sample of 50 texts (or parallel texts, in CCAligned and WikiMatrix) according to the labeling scheme and guidelines presented in~\citet{kreutzer-etal-2022-quality}.\footnote{In some cases this was not even necessary (e.g., \texttt{lmo} in OSCAR, with 2 texts and unambiguous source metadata).} Possible labels are \textsc{c$_{nat}$} (correct, natural), \textsc{c$_{sho}$} (correct but short), \textsc{c$_{boi}$} (correct but boilerplate), \textsc{w$_{tra}$} (wrong translation -- applicable to parallel corpora only), \textsc{w$_{lang}$} (wrong language), and \textsc{w$_{nlg}$} (wrong, not language).
+For each corpus, a native speaker of each included language variety was asked to label a random sample of 50 texts (or parallel texts, in CCAligned and WikiMatrix) according to the labeling scheme and guidelines presented in~\citet{kreutzer-etal-2022-quality}.\footnote{In some cases this was not even necessary (e.g., \texttt{lmo} in OSCAR, with just 2 instances with unambiguous sources -- namely, the \texttt{lmo} and \texttt{eml} editions of Wikipedia).} Possible labels are \textsc{c$_{nat}$} (correct, natural), \textsc{c$_{sho}$} (correct, short), \textsc{c$_{boi}$} (correct, boilerplate), \textsc{w$_{tra}$} (wrong translation -- applicable to parallel corpora only), \textsc{w$_{lan}$} (wrong language), and \textsc{w$_{nlg}$} (wrong, not language).
 For \texttt{lmo} and \texttt{scn} in OSCAR, the total instances are less than 50, and thus all of them have been audited.
 Compared to~\citet{kreutzer-etal-2022-quality}, we audit data from the latest OSCAR version (22.01), whereas for CCAligned and WikiMatrix we contribute to new language pairs (i.e., en-\texttt{srd} and it-\texttt{scn}, respectively) and report their results for en-\texttt{lmo} on WikiMatrix since we use the same data release and labeling scheme.

-We present the results of the audit in Table~\ref{tab:quality-audit}.
-For each corpus and variety, we also report the number of available texts and the percentage of samples we audited.
-Moreover, we indicate the percentage of Wikipedia content on audited subsets.
+To go beyond the approach of viewing language varieties as monoliths, native speakers were also asked to mark instances whose variants are hard to categorize because they exhibit traits of continuity with multiple varieties.\footnote{Annotations are available in our repository: \url{https://github.com/varietiesoftheboot/}}